-In this game, you will create a strategy to play a board game based on your predictions of likely outcomes.
-You will place ten O's on a number line.
-Then your teacher will roll two number cubes and add the resulting numbers.
-As your teacher rolls the number cubes and calls out each sum, you will cross out an O over the number called.
-The goal of the game is to be the first person to cross out all ten of your O's.
+In this game, you will create a strategy to play a game based on your predictions of likely outcomes. place ten O's on a number line.
+Then your teacher two number cubes and add the resulting numbers. teacher rolls the number cubes and calls out each will cross out an O over the number called.
+The game is to be the first person to all ten of your O's.